naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - 224.0.0.5 is used by OSPF for hello messages.
 - 224.0.0.6 is used by OSPF for hello messages for designated routers
 - 224.0.0.2 is a special multicast group for all routers

+6. B, use a static route.

+7. Which routing protocol will not contain a topology of the network?
+- A. EIGRP
+- B. RIP
+- C. OSPF
+- D. BGP

+A. B.

+8. Which routing loop avoidance method is used by routers to prevent routing updates from exiting an interface in which they have been learned?
+- A. Routing to infinity
+- B. Route poisoning
+- C. Holddowns
+- D. Split horizon

+A. D, the split horizon method prevents routing updates from exiting an interface in which they have been learned.
+This stops false information from propagating in the network, which can cause a routing loop.

+9. You are examining a routing table and see a route marked with S*.
+Which type of route is this?
+- A. Static route
+- B. Default route
+- C. Dynamic route
+- D. OSPF route

+A. B, although this is a static route, it is a special static route called a default route, or gateway of last resort.
+The S signifies that it is static and the * signifies the default route.

+10. You are examining a routing table and see the entry in the following exhibit.
+What does the 4 in the underlined number represent?
+- A. The 4 represents the administrative distance.
+- B. The 4 represents the protocol.
+- C. The 4 represents the metric.
+- D. The 4 represents the position in the routing table.

+A. C, the 4 represents the metric for the routing statement.
+Since the image is a RIP entry the metric is the number of hops for the particular route.